Quite a few brands have cottoned on to ‘personalisation’ after MINI: Fiat, Opel and Citroen/DS, for example. Now it’s Audi’s turn.

 Veteran motoring correspondent Archie Vicar offers his driving impressions of the 1971 De Tomaso Deauville.

-[This may be a transcription of an article that first appeared in the Hartlepool Afternoon Post].
+This may be a transcription of an article that first appeared in the Hartlepool Afternoon Post.
+Original photos by Dean Suarez but owing to the poor quality of the source, stock images have been used.

 Consider luxury cars from Mercedes, Rolls Royce and Aston Martin and one must undeniably concede they suggest a degree of similarity which borders on the insipid.
 Manufacturers are being forced by the nanny state and ever-more-cautious customers to present cars which differ from each other in only the smallest ways.
 So, in these increasingly competitive times, originality is even more important (and rarer!) than ever before.
 Luckily, the De Tomaso Deauville has it in large quantities and the car is on sale now to the lucky few.
 Continue reading “1971 De Tomaso Deauville Roadtest”